NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

       --max-sql-desc-length  <arg>   Maximum length of the SQL description string output with the per sql output.
                                      Default is 100.
+      --ml-functions                 Report if there are any SparkML or Spark XGBoost functions in the eventlog.
   -n, --num-output-rows  <arg>       Number of output rows in the summary report.
                                      Default is 1000.
       --num-threads  <arg>           Number of thread to use for parallel